epogrebnyak/econometrics-navigator/docs/index.rst

-These documents organise thinking about better teaching of econometrics in terms of sequence of topics, better analogies for the learner and a faster bridge to coding from formulas.
-Specifically I collected links about `technical pedagogy <textbook/how-to-teach.html>`__.
+These documents organise thinking about better teaching of econometrics in terms of sequence of topics, better analogies for the learner and a faster bridge to coding and working with real data from formulas and concepts.
+Specifically I collected the links about `technical pedagogy here <textbook/how-to-teach.html>`__.

 Twitter